patrikmolsson/high-performance-computing-tma881/assignment1/report.markdown

 We are guessing that the compiler inlines the function from the main file, thus it would become equal to the one inlined by hand.

-The one in the seperate file still suffers worse performance, it seems as if the compiler is not able to inline this one in the same way(although it still approx 3 times faster when comparing to running without optimization flags).
+The one in the seperate file suffers worse performance, it seems as if the compiler is not able to inline this one in the same way(although it still approx 3 times faster when comparing to running without optimization flags).